 Women with higher estrogen levels tend to be more curvy, fleshy and at times one calls them more voluptuous shaped.

 Caution: Beware of using body shape or other physical characteristics to assign a metabolic type to anyone or to recommend a nutrition program.
 Many times you are viewing a person as they were some years ago, in terms of their body chemistry.
 I tried this for several months and found the hair mineral analysis did not correlate with my guesswork based on symptoms and body characteristics.

-I also found the hair test gave me more accurate information than just using the symptoms or signs described above.
-I learned through the experience to trust the hair tissue mineral analysis and began to get far better results with patients.
+We have found that hair testing gave more accurate information than just using the symptoms or signs described above.

 Cell Membrane Permeability: Fast oxidizers tend to have more permeable cell membranes than slow oxidizers.
 This may be because calcium that builds up in the tissues of slow oxidizers tends to stabilize cell membrane potentials.
 This fact is very important for hormone imbalances, in particular, and perhaps for blood sugar and other types of metabolic problems as well.